nhcarrigan/becca-docs/docs/privacy-policy.md

 - `Language`: Becca uses the language setting from your server for the translatable portions of the embed.
 - `Message`: Becca needs to save the message you intend to send.

-**Visibility**: This data is not visible when stored, and is only visible to members who can see the channel when the post is sent.
+**Visibility**: These data are not visible when stored, and is only visible to members who can see the channel when the post is sent.

 **Optout**: To optout, refrain from using the `/community schedule` command.

 ### Server Configuration System

 Becca stores the server ID and server name to associate a Discord server with it's configuration settings.
-This data is used to enable/disable/configure many of Becca's features.
+These data are used to enable/disable/configure many of Becca's features.

 - `Server ID`: Becca uses the Server ID to associate the data with your server.
 - `Server Name`: Becca uses the server name for developers to investigate configuration issues.
 - `Configuration`: Becca stores your server's [configuration data](configure-server.md).

-**Visibility**: This data is visible through the `/config`, `/automod`, and `/log` commands _only_ for members with the `Manage Server` permission.
+**Visibility**: These data are visible through the `/config`, `/automod`, and `/log` commands _only_ for members with the `Manage Server` permission.

 **Optout**: You can opt out of this data collection by removing Becca from your server.
-This data is automatically deleted when Becca leaves a server.
+These data are automatically deleted when Becca leaves a server.

 ### Star System

 Becca tracks the total number of stars each user has received in a server.
-This data is used for server members to recognise other members' contributions, and for managers to offer perks based on those contributions.
+These data are used for server members to recognise other members' contributions, and for managers to offer perks based on those contributions.

 - `User ID`: Becca uses your Discord user ID to identify you and associate the database record with your account.
 - `User Name`: Becca stores your latest username and discriminator to construct the star count leaderboard with.
 - `Avatar`: Becca stores your latest avatar URL for use on the web view.
 - `Star Total`: Becca tracks your star total.

-**Visibility**: This data is publicly visible through the `/community starcount` command.
+**Visibility**: These data are publicly visible through the `/community starcount` command.

 **Optout**: You can opt out of this data collection by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
 Your data for a specific server is automatically deleted when you leave that server.

 ### Usage Tracking

 Becca tracks an anonymous total count of the usage of each command/subcommand.
-This data is used to plan future development features and deprecations.
+These data are used to plan future development features and deprecations.

 - `Command/Subcommand`: Becca tracks the name of the command and subcommand used.
 - `Uses`: Becca tracks the number of times that command/subcommand has been used.

-**Visibility**: This data is publicly visible through the `/becca stats` command, as well as the [dashboard](https://dash.beccalyria.com?utm_source=docs&utm_medium=privacy-policy).
+**Visibility**: These data are publicly visible through the `/becca stats` command, as well as the [dashboard](https://dash.beccalyria.com?utm_source=docs&utm_medium=privacy-policy).

-**Optout**: As this data is entirely anonymous, there is no opt-out or deletion available.
+**Optout**: As These data are entirely anonymous, there is no opt-out or deletion available.

 ### Vote Tracking

 Becca tracks the number of times a user votes for our support server or bot on top.gg.
-This data is used for potential perks and rewards.
+These data are used for potential perks and rewards.

 - `User ID`: Becca uses your Discord user ID to identify you and to associate the data with your account.
 - `Server Votes`: Becca counts the number of times you have voted for our support server on top.gg.
 - `Bot Votes`: Becca counts the number of times you have voted for her on top.gg.

-**Visibility**: This data is publicly visible through the `/becca stats` command.
+**Visibility**: These data are publicly visible through the `/becca stats` command.

 **Optout**: You can opt out of this data collection by refraining from voting for the bot/server, or by using the `/optout` command, or by request in our [support server](https://chat.nhcarrigan.com).
-This data is not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).
+These data are not automatically deleted, but can be deleted upon request in our [support server](https://chat.nhcarrigan.com).

 ## On-Platform Data